top of page

 Your roof color needs to work with more than just your siding.
 Ask yourself:

-Creating harmony across all those surfaces ensures your home feels polished—not pieced together.
+Creating harmony across all those surfaces ensures your home feels polished.

 How Shingle Color Pairs with Solar Panels or Shingles

-If you're considering solar—either now or in the next few years—it’s worth thinking ahead about how your shingle color will pair with panels or solar shingles.
+If you're considering solar (now or in the next few years) it’s worth thinking ahead about how your shingle color will pair with panels or solar shingles.
 Most solar panels are dark blue or black, and most solar shingles (like CertainTeed Solstice®) come in deep charcoal tones to mimic traditional roofing.
 So what pairs best?

-Darker shingles (black, charcoal, weathered wood) blend almost invisibly with solar panels, helping them disappear into the roofline.
+• Darker shingles (e.g., Moire Black) blend almost invisibly with solar shingles, helping them disappear into the roofline for a maximally sleek aesthetic.

-Mid-tone shingles (like gray or brown) still work well, especially if solar will only cover part of the roof.
+• Mid-tone shingles (charcoal, gray, or brown) still work well, especially if solar will only cover part of the roof.

-Lighter shingles tend to create high contrast with dark solar panels, which can emphasize the panel layout—but that’s not always a bad thing.
+• Lighter shingles tend to create high contrast with dark solar, which can emphasize the contrast between asphalt and glass.
+That's not always a bad thing.

-There’s no right or wrong here, but if aesthetics matter to you, it's smart to think about panel integration before locking in a roof color.
+There’s no right or wrong here, but if aesthetics matter to you, it's smart to think about solar integration before locking in a roof color.

 How to Choose Shingle Color: Key Takeaways

-Try to coordinate your shingle color with your siding, trim, and architectural style—don’t choose in isolation
+• Coordinate your shingle color with your siding, trim, and architectural style.
+Don’t choose in isolation.

 Final Tips (From Roofers Who Help Homeowners Pick Colors Weekly)